ladak100/ladak100.github.io/todayi.md

 Saturday June 22th, 2024:
 - Today, I completely fixed my sleep schedule
 - Today, I woke up with that thing that happens when something is stuck between my nose and throat. burned all day and had pnd
-- Today, I hung out with my sister
+- Today, I hung out with my sister for a bit
+- Today, I was the sickest I have been in years

 Friday June 21th, 2024:
 - Today, I took my dog for a ton of walks